ArianeBeaudin/arianebeaudin.github.io/_posts/2020-05-23-internet-subcultures-autonomous-zones-and-narratives.md

 And this lead to a few other questions :

  - If the "main culture" is broken into "smaller cultures", does this involve the multiplication of narrative and, if so, how do we manage to keep them coexisting?
 Or maybe our postmodern era characterized by its lack of significant narrative (except maybe "consume more, amass more wealth") implies that the "habit of narrative-making" is somewhat lost?
- - In the same line of thoughts, could a global revolutionary project emerge of that?
-Does a global revolutionary project even the way to go, or should we give up the idea of global thing now?
-But can we pretend giving up the global in a world where everything/everybody is connected?
+ - In the same line of thoughts, could a global revolutionary project emerge from that?
+Is a global revolutionary project even the way to go, or should we give up on the idea of global thing now?
+But can we pretend giving up on the global in a world where everything/everybody is connected?

 I feel like reading about Saul Newman's post-anarchism could help me apprehend my interrogations.
 But the truth is that maybe I shall write this sci-fi scenario to picture more accurately what it could mean.
 Mmhh.